renzexuan2002-lang/Used-car-analysis-powerbi-python/README.md

 - The sub-3M range accounts for roughly **73% of all listings** — the market is overwhelmingly mid-to-low price
 - The **3M–5M range is a notable gap**, with the fewest listings of any segment — even fewer than the >10M luxury tier
-- Supply jumps back up in the 5M–10M range, suggesting a price skip driven by brand segmentation (budget brands vs. entry luxury)
+- Supply jumps back up in the 5M–10M range, suggesting a price skip driven by brand segmentation

 > 💡 **Takeaway:** The 3M–5M range is an anomalous low-supply pocket.
 This could indicate a natural brand gap between mainstream and premium, or a buyer preference cliff worth investigating further.